arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

 <p align="center">Fig: AMD Zen 4 architecture (courtesy Chips and Cheese on Substack)</p>
 </p>

-> I recommend the following books for a deeper understanding (bottom-up sequence):
+> I recommend the following books for a deeper understanding:
 >
+> - Computer Systems a Programmer's Perspective (Randal E. Bryant, David R. O’Hallaron)
+>   - Compares high level
+>     C and assembly side by side and describes the execution process in detail
+> - Computer Organization and Design: The Hardware Software Interface (Hennessy, Patterson)
+>   - Provides an overview of the Pipelining process
+> - Computer Architecture: A Quantitative Approach (Hennessy, Patterson)
+>   - Goes into detail about pipelining, data dependencies, data hazards, structural hazards,
+>     dynamic scheduling, branch prediction, Tomasulo's algorithm
 > - Digital Design and Computer Architecture (David Money Harris and Sarah L. Harris)
 >   - Goes into detail about the CPU is implemented at the digital circuit
 >     level, down to the logic gates and transistors.
-> - Computer Architecture: A Quantitative Approach (Hennessy, Patterson)
->   - Goes into detail about pipelining, data dependencies and hazards,
->     dynamic scheduling, branch prediction, Tomasulo's algorithm
-> - Computer Organization and Design: The Hardware Software Interface (Hennessy, Patterson)
->   - Provides an overview of the Pipelining process
-> - Computer Systems a Programmer's Perspective (Randal E. Bryant, David R. O’Hallaron)
->   - Compares high level
->     C and assembly side by side and describes the execution process in detail
 >
 > I would also recommend this blog post:
 >
 > - [Why x86 Doesn’t Need to Die ~ Chester Lam on Chips and Cheese](https://chipsandcheese.com/p/why-x86-doesnt-need-to-die)
 >   - The AMD Zen-4 architecture diagram is taken from this blog post
 >   - Covers Out of order execution, CISC vs RISC tradeoffs, instruction
->     fetching and decoding perforamance analysis
+>     fetching and decoding performance analysis.

 From this we can conclude that the following is unique for every architecture: